CHAPTER 17. MEDICAL PRACTICE ACT Subchapter V. Miscellaneous Provisions

 (1) Personal examination of the individual believed to be dead, or

-(2) The use of information provided by an EMT-P (paramedic) using telemetric or transtelephonic means in accordance with protocols approved by the Board of Medical Practice, following recommendations of the Board's Advanced Life Support Committee.
+(2) The use of information provided by an EMT-P (paramedic) using telemetric or transtelephonic means in accordance with protocols approved by the Board of Medical Licensure and Discipline, following recommendations of the Board’s Advanced Life Support Committee.

 (c) This section must be applied and construed to effectuate its general purpose to make uniform the law with respect to the determination of death among states enacting it.